TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/input/TextInput.md

 ```lua
 function TextInput(Scope: Scope): (props: TextInputProperties) -> TextBox
 ```
-Initializes the TextInput component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is a TextBox that reacts to states like hover, focus, and disabled.

 ## Default Syntax